inSilecoInc/interactiveRaster/README.md

 In this workshop

 - How to visualize rasters interactively
-  - Start with htmlwidgets, developped by RStudio
+  - Start with htmlwidgets, developed by RStudio
   - Crash course in pipe operators -- need to know to work with most of these libraries
   - [plotly](https://plotly.com/r/)
     - [wiki](https://en.wikipedia.org/wiki/Plotly)